-This could have been number one, as it’s a very important way to deal with homesickness.
+This could have been number one, as it’s an essential way to deal with homesickness.
 If you’re feeling nostalgic for home, you may be feeling a bit of culture shock.
 Speaking the native language and communicating with locals will help you feel a deeper connection with your new home.

 At Keats School, we offer eight different Mandarin language courses.
 You will be given the basic skills to speak Mandarin outside of the classroom.
-Knowing key phrases, questions and words will allow you to feel like China is not just a city you’re visiting, but a place you feel relaxed.
+Knowing key phrases, questions, and words will allow you to feel like China is not just a city you’re visiting but also a relaxed place.

 Staying in touch has never been easier.

-With this great tool, it also can cause FOMO (fear of missing out) and you may start focusing on all the things you’re missing while you’re away studying.
+This great tool also can cause FOMO (fear of missing out), and you may start focusing on all the things you’re missing while you’re away studying.

 Try to take one day a week off social media.
 Shut your phone off and choose the real world instead.
 And always remember, you went abroad to experience something new and learn a language that will benefit your future.